Atticus29/dataJitsu/specs.md

   - [ ] Paying attention to the annotatedEnoughOverride and how this is affected
 - [ ] Think about and possibly implement users submitting videos that don't appear in the main table but still get used for analytics
 - [ ] Add form validation to newMatch
-- [ ] If it's their own video submission, they can't rate the annotation
 - [ ] Flag annotation for improvement
 - [ ] Edit any annotation they themselves made
 - [ ] Update the check for annotation merge